xuanhoanz/xuanhoanz/README.md

 ### Hi I'm Shane 👋
 I am a Full-stack developer and have almost 2 years of experience in PHP.
-I have basic knowledge of HTML, CSS, & JS.
+I have basic knowledge of HTML, CSS, & JavaScript.
 I still learning every day to become a better version of myself.
 I also spend time on travel, reading books & photography.

 ## 🛠 Tools & Technologies